How to Use the Past Perfect in Spanish (With Conjugation Guide)

 • subject + haber in the imperfect + action verb in its participle (-ado/-ido)

-As a reminder, below is the auxiliary verb haber, conjugated in the imperfect tense.
+As a reference, here is haber conjugated in the imperfect tense:

 Subject Haber English